exercism/javascript/concepts/classes/about.md

 This was added to the language specification in 2015.
 On the one hand, this provides syntactic sugar that makes classes easier to read and write.
 The new syntax is more similar to how classes are written in languages like C++ or Java.
-Developers switching over from those languages have an easier time to adapt.
+Developers switching over from those languages have an easier time adapting.
 On the other hand, class syntax paves the way for new language features that are not available in the prototype syntax.

 ### Class Declarations